Last Updated on July 12, 2023 by bethrmartin

 4. Painted White Wood Deck

-If you are looking for the epitome of casual, coastal cool, look no further than wood decking that has been painted white.
+If you are looking for the epitome of casual, coastal cool, look no further than wood decking that has simply been painted white.
 This look immediately will make you feel like you’ve gone on vacation, and who doesn’t want that in their backyard?

 This budget-friendly style is a great way to update an existing deck that looks past its prime.
 It’s an easy DIY and will make your outdoor area look fresh and clean until you are ready to install something new.